-This week, my church hosted a deeper dive into the topic of racism.
+Some time ago my church hosted a deeper dive into the topic of reflections on racism.
 I was so proud of my church.
 To engage in such a difficult, and deeply felt topic, and to do it with grace.
 From those on stage to the chat hosts, our whole team handled everything with such grace and courage.
 I know we took some hits for it and that we have received some nasty emails, but the overall response was one of incredible thankfulness.

-The deeper dives are one of my favorite experiments we’ve tried in this covid world.
-The conversation last night was incredibly helpful, courageous, gracious, and uncomfortable.
-As a dad of a black son, I’ve learned a lot over the years as I try to prepare Judah to be a black man in America, which is different than being a white man in America because whether we want to admit it, white privilege is real.
+The deeper dives are one of my favorite experiments.
+The conversation last night on reflections on racism was incredibly helpful, courageous, gracious, and uncomfortable.
+As a dad of a Black son, I’ve learned a lot over the years as I try to prepare Judah to be a Black man in America, which is different than being a White man in America because whether we want to admit it, white privilege is real.

 I have a long way to go in that understanding and education, but I’m trying.
-I thought I would take a moment and share a few reflections, what I learned in moderating the conversation and how we can engage together:
+I thought I would take a moment and share a few reflections on racism, what I learned in moderating the conversation and how we can engage together:

 1. Decide a conversation on racism is worth engaging in.

 I am proud of my church for deciding to have this conversation.
 This isn’t the only time we’ve talked about this at my church or even the last time.
 But I am thankful that we have it.
 I know that we lost some people because of it,, but I also know that we gained and impacted some people.
 And no, that isn’t a reason to do it, but it is a reality of leadership.

 I think many of us, either because of ignorance, fear (which we’ll talk about), or simply because other things are happening in front of us, we don’t engage in this conversation.
 We don’t learn; we don’t listen, we don’t step into it.
 As leaders, we must.
 We can’t sit on the sideline and do nothing or say nothing.